Skip to main content

 Configuration

-Adding the PageWorkers JS Tag
+Adding the Botify JS Snippet

-Use your preferred HTML editor to add the following tag in the <head> section of all HTML pages that will receive PageWorkers optimizations, replacing {websiteid} with your actual site ID (provided by your SEO Success Manager):
+Use your preferred HTML editor to add the following snippet in the <head> section of all HTML pages that will receive PageWorkers optimizations, replacing {websiteid} with your actual site ID (provided by your SEO Success Manager):

 <script async src="https://tags.pw.adn.cloud/{websiteId}/activation.js"></script>

-Confirming the Tag Deployment
+Confirming the Snippet Deployment

 Modifying the Content Security Policy (CSP) HTTP Header